aya-kd/Constellation-Hackathon-2023/README.md

 - A secure payment gateway is integrated for donors to make rent payments on behalf of refugees using crypto wallets.

 4.Smart Contract Integration:
 - smart contracts incorporation for secure and transparent rent transactions.

-5. Price Conversion and Lease Control using Chinlink technologies:
+5.Price Conversion and Lease Control using Chinlink technologies:
 - **Data Feeds:** converting rental prices from dollars to Ethereum (ETH)
 - **Automation:** ensuring timely termination of a refugee's rental rights as per the owner's specified duration.